-So, you want to run a CPR promotion using Amazon Facebook ads, eh?
+So, you want to know how to run a CPR promotion using Amazon Facebook ads, eh?

-Yes, the garlic press is the age-old running joke we Amazon sellers have, but today we are going to get good at selling them with Amazon Facebook ads.
-In fact, we’re going to get good at selling just about any damn thing!
+Today, we’re going to get good at selling products like the garlic press through Amazon Facebook ads.
+In fact, we’re going to get good at selling just about any damn thing.

 Facebook Marketing Is Interruption Marketing

-This is the first point you have to grasp before you can run Amazon Facebook ads successfully.
-Unlike Google Ads or Amazon PPC where people are actively searching for what you have to offer, people don’t go to Facebook to buy your garlic press.
+This is the first point you have to grasp before you running any kind of successful Amazon Facebook ad.
+Unlike Google Ads or Amazon PPC where people are actively searching for what you have to offer, people on Facebook are not looking to buy your garlic press.

-If you were running a Google ad, then you’d be targeting keywords like “buy a garlic press” or “best garlic press.”
+If you were running a Google ad, then you might include some keyword phrases like “buy a garlic press” or “best garlic press”.

-With Facebook, you have to interrupt people from whatever else it was they were doing.
-You must convince them that they need to stop, come to look at the product, and buy my product—preferably NOW!
+The best kind of advertising strategy on Facebook is to interrupt potential customers from whatever else they were doing.
+Your ad content must convince them that they need to stop, check out your product, and click the buy button—preferably NOW!

-One of the best ways to capture their attention is through your “ad creative.”
-The ad creative is the image in your ad.
+One of the best methods to do this is through your “ad creative”.

 Facebook Ad Images Are Like Amazon Supplemental Images

-Sometimes you go straight for the attention-grabbing image like the one pictured above and then rely on your copywriting skills to sell it.
-But many times, it’s better if your image does a little more.
+Sometimes, sellers go straight for the attention-grabbing image like the one above and rely on their copywriting to sell the product.
+But many times, it’s better to make the image work a little more for you.